ballerina-platform/module-ballerinax-aws.s3/src/amazons3/Module.md

 If the creation was unsuccessful, the response from the `createBucket` function is an `amazons3:ConnectorError`.

-The complete source code look similar to the following:
+The complete source code looks similar to the following:
 ```ballerina
 import wso2/amazons3;
 import ballerina/config;